-Aarke sparkling water make r makes this guy look like a piece of artwork on your countertop.
+Aarke sparkling water make r makes this machine look like a piece of artwork on your countertop.
 And there’s no doubt that the design factors into the hefty price tag.
 Coming in at just over $200, it's made of stainless steel and features a tall cylinder, a head attachment, and a removable drip tray.
-This carbonator is lever activated and works with CO2 canisters (the manufacturer recommends the SodaStream ones) which are not included in the set.
+This carbonator is lever-activated and works with CO2 canisters (the manufacturer recommends the SodaStream ones) which are not included in the set.

 But, it’s important to note that this machine isn’t